MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/omnichannel-analytics-insights.md

 ---
-title: Omnichannel for Customer Service dashboards | Microsoft Docs
+title: Omnichannel for Customer Service dashboards
-description: Learn about the various dashboards and reports for historical operational metrics and KPIs in Omnichannel for Customer Service to manage contact centers. ms.date: 02/06/2024 ms.topic: overview
+description: Learn about the various dashboards and reports for historical operational metrics and KPIs in Omnichannel for Customer Service to manage contact centers. ms.date: 02/12/2024 ms.topic: overview
 author: neeranelli
 ms.author: nenellim